jorgebucaran/hyperapp/docs/tutorial.md

 payload through it, providing the returned value as payload to the action.

 > Payload filters are also useful when you need a payload that is a combination of custom data and event data

+If you'd like to see a working example of the code so far, have a look [here](https://codesandbox.io/s/hyperapp-tutorial-step-2-5yv34)

 Effects
 ----------------------------